HuntsmanCancerInstitute/AwsApps/README.md

 Genomic data focused toolkit for working with AWS services (e.g. S3 and EC2).
 Includes exhaustive JUnit testing for each app.
 <pre>
 **************************************************************************************
-**                                 GSync : July 2019                                **
+**                                  GSync : August 2019                             **
 **************************************************************************************
-GSync pushes files with a particular extention that exceed a given size and age to Amazon's S3 object store.
+GSync pushes files with a particular extension that exceed a given size and age to Amazon's S3 object store.
 Associated genomic index files are also moved.
 Once correctly uploaded, GSync replaces the original file with a local txt placeholder file containing information about the S3 object.
+Files are restored or deleted by modifying the name of the placeholder file.
 Symbolic links are ignored.

 WARNING!
 This app has the potential to destroy precious genomic data.
-TEST IT on a pilot system before depolying in production.
+TEST IT on a pilot system before deploying in production.
 BACKUP your local files and ENABLE S3 Object Versioning before running.
+This app is provided with no guarantee of proper function.

 To use the app:
 1) Create a new S3 bucket dedicated solely to this purpose.
 Use it for nothing else.